xp44mm/Notebook/F#/Programming with Objects.md

 Record and union types are symmetric; the values used to construct an object are the same as those stored in the object, which are a subset of those published by the object.
 This symmetry makes record and union types succinct and clear, and it helps give them other properties; for example, the F# compiler automatically derives generic equality, comparison, and hashing routines for these types.

 However, more advanced object programming often needs to break these symmetries.
-For example, let’s say you want to precompute and store the length of a vector in each vector value.
-It’s clear you don’t want everyone who creates a vector to have to perform this computation for you.
+For example, let's say you want to precompute and store the length of a vector in each vector value.
+It's clear you don't want everyone who creates a vector to have to perform this computation for you.
 Instead, you precompute the length as part of the construction sequence for the type.
-You can’t do this using a record, except by using a helper function, so it’s convenient to switch to a more general notation for class types.
+You can't do this using a record, except by using a helper function, so it's convenient to switch to a more general notation for class types.
 Listing 6-2 shows the Vector2D example using a class type.

 #### Listing 6-2.
 A Vector2D type with length precomputation via a class type